mrcloudchase/AI-CONTENT-DEVELOPER/docs/ARCHITECTURE.md

 Different strategies for content generation, updates, and remediation.

 ### 3. Chain of Responsibility
-Remediation steps form a chain where each processor improves the content.
+Remediation steps form a chain where each processor improves the content sequentially.

 ### 4. Factory Pattern
 Prompt generation uses factory methods to create phase-specific prompts.